-Hortensia is also known as Hydrangea.
 Did you know you can affect the color of Hydrangea by changing the acidity of the soil?
-Well, not the white one but the others will change colors.
-More acidic the soil you plant it in is, the color of the flowers will change to blue and more alkaline can turn the blooms into pink.
+Well, not the white variety, but the others will change colors.
+The more acidic the soil, the bluer the flowers will change, and if alkaline then it will turn the blooms into pink.

-Some people add iron nails around the plant, but you can add aluminum sulfate around the plant in early spring and repeat it later in the season.
+Some people add iron nails around the plant.
+You can add aluminum sulfate around the plant in early spring and repeat it later in the season.
 Everyone has their method of manipulating the Hydrangea color.

-Hydrangeas have become very popular recently both in the garden, potted plants or house plants as well as cutting.
-Many times even at the supermarket you can see cut Hydrangeas for sale.
-I guess since they have large globes of the flower just a few branches make a wonderful display of color in any room.
+Hydrangeas have become very popular both in the garden, as potted plants, as well as cut flowers.
+Many times, you see cut Hydrangeas for sale, even in the supermarkets.
+They have large globes of the flower and just a few branches make a wonderful display of color in any room.